vanikandiah/MyIdeagenProject/README.md

 The code is written in C#.net.
 Fundamental programming functions such as Array, for loop, while loop, recursive method and other string functions are used to implement the calculator.
 Exception handling has been included to the main method mainly to handle any situation whereby the input parameter is not separated by empty space.
+Program.cs is the code file that has all the implementaion for this application.